 If an appeal is denied, financial aid will be reinstated only after the student achieves the minimum standards as listed above.

 If an appeal is granted the student will have federal funding reinstated for one semester and the student will be placed on “probationary status” for Title IV aid.
 The “probationary status” is for one payment period only.
 Students will be required to have an academic plan in place prior to beginning the term.
 The academic plan should be made in conjunction with the student academic advisor and student support services.
-The academic plan must be submitted to the Financial Aid Office.
+The academic plan must be submitted to the Office of Financial Aid.
 Progress will be monitored after the probationary term and if progress is achieved federal funding will continue until the next SAP review period.